jkempf42/kube-volttron/gateway-node/README.md

 [This page](https://www.cni.dev/plugins/current/ipam/dhcp/)
 provides more information on enabling DHCP ipam for K8s CNI.

+To ensure that the CNI daemon restarts if when the host reboots, we need to create a Linux systemctl service.
+The file `cni-dhcpd-relay.service` contains a systemctl unit definition for the service.
+Enable it as follows:

+	sudo cp cni-dhcpd-relay.service /lib/systemd/system
+	sudo systemctl daemon-reload
+	sudo systemctl enable cni-dhcpd-relay

+Then enable the service and check if its running:

+	sudo systemctl start cni-dhcpd-relay
+	sudo systemctl status cni-dhcpd-relay

 ## Kubernetes manifests for deploying gateway pods

 A collection of Kubernetes yaml manifests are provided for testing and demos.